jeeliz/jeelizWeboji/README.md

 # JavaScript/WebGL library to detect and reproduce facial expressions

-With this library, you can build your own animoji embedded in Javascript/WebGL applications.
+You can build your own animoji embedded in web applications with this library.
+The video is only processes client-side.
 You do not need any specific device except a standard webcam.

-By default a webcam feedback image is displayed with the face detection frame.
-The face detection is quite robust to all lighting conditions, but the evaluation of expression can be noisy if the lighting is too directional, too weak or if there is an important backlight.
-So the webcam feedback image is useful to see the quality of the input video feed.
+By default a webcam feedback image is displayed overlaid by the face detection frame.
+The face detection is quite robust to all lighting conditions, but the evaluation of the expressions can be noisy if the lighting is too directional, too weak or if there is an important backlight.
+The webcam feedback image is useful to see the quality of the input video feed.

 The computing power of the GPU is also important.
-If it is powerful, it will process many evaluations per second and the result will be smooth.
-If you try it on a low end device, even if it works, it may be slow.
+If it is powerful, many detections per second will be processed and the result will be smooth and accurate.
+On an old or low end mobile device it may be a bit slow.
+But it should work well on medium or high end mobile devices.

 ## Table of contents